Wife of missing ex-Interpol chief Meng Hongwei hires lawyers to track him down

 Presidents of the international police organization are seconded from their national administrations.
 They remain in their home post while representing the body.

-Reporting by Sudip Kar-Gupta; Editing by Luke Baker/Mark Heinrich
+Reporting by Sudip Kar-Gupta; Additional reporting by Ben Blanchard in Beijing; Editing by Luke Baker and Mark Heinrich